Code-Institute-Submissions/Vepp1-cinemary/README.md

 ### Reuse of React

-The use of React developing this application, allowed the reuse of components through differente pages.
+The use of React developing this application, allowed the reuse of components through differente pages, increasing the loading speed and giving a better user experience.
 The navbar and the movie display, can be found on the homepage and on the review page, using the same component.
+Users can see new likes and comments, without the pages being reloaded.

 ### To check all features and future features, check the project on [GitHub](https://github.com/users/Vepp1/projects/4)